ibm-cloud-docs/vpc/vsi_is_ssh_keys_about.md

 {:pre: .pre}
 {:table: .aria-labeledby="caption"}
 {:tip: .tip}
-{:external: target="_blank" .external}

 # SSH keys
 {: #ssh-keys}
 [comment]: # (linked help topic)

 When you create a virtual server instance, you must select an existing SSH key or add a new SSH key.
-SSH keys are used by servers to identify a user or device through public-key cryptography.
+SSH keys are used by virtual servers to identify a user or device through public-key cryptography.
 SSH keys are made up of an alpha-numeric combination and are unique to the device to which they are assigned.
 You can add, edit, or delete SSH keys by using the {{site.data.keyword.cloud}} console.

+By adding an SSH key to a virtual server instance, the instance can be accessed with the corresponding SSH key instead of a password.
+You can add SSH keys to a virtual server instance only when you initially create the instance.
+After a Linux instance is created, you can edit keys directly in the `~/.ssh/` directory of the instance.
 {:shortdesc}

-By adding an SSH key to an instance, the instance can be accessed with the corresponding key instead of a password.
-You can add SSH keys to an instance only when you initially create the instance.
-After a Linux instance is created, you can edit keys directly in the `~/.ssh/` directory of the instance.

 Logging in to your instance with a password isn't supported.
 {:note}